 Different Types of White Noise

 Two varieties of white noise exist, each with its own set of benefits for things like sleeping, relaxing, and focusing.
-The following are examples of white noise:
+The following are examples:

 - Natural: Waterfalls, ocean waves, and rain are all examples of natural white noise.
 It’s typically used to help people unwind and drift off to sleep because of its calming properties.